 If you choose to replace your missing tooth with an alternative treatment like a dental bridge or a partial denture, you will avoid most of the worst symptoms of tooth loss.
 However, your jaw bone will still deteriorate, because dentures and bridges do not stimulate the underlying bone.
 For that reason, dental implants are a superior choice for restoring your smile.

-Call our office today and make an appointment for a consultation.
+Call our office today or contact us online and make an appointment for a consultation.
 We can evaluate your oral health, help you understand your options, and determine which treatment is right for you.